 The reality is, life gets busy, and sometimes we forget or grow weary of believing God’s promises, don’t we?
 When life gets hard, we start to think maybe His promises, goodness and blessings are reserved for other people.
 When we watch the news headlines reel across our screen, we figure He has bigger fish to fry.

 Dear sisters, this is what I want to tell you today: Don’t stop believing — not only who you are in Christ, but also who your Daddy is.
 God calls you by name, and He is able to do the impossible in and through you.

-Once I arrived at DFL, I knew the reason God had wanted me to be there (other than to connect with a bunch of amazing people, of course).
-He wanted me there because He wanted to strengthen my faith and confirm in my heart what He’s been asking me to believe: that He didn’t put this book writing and speaking passion and dream into my heart for no reason; that He is still the God of miracles; that He is able to heal me from my chronic illness; and that His timing really is perfect.
+Once I arrived at the DFL Conference, I knew why God had wanted me to be there.
+He wanted me there because He wanted to strengthen my faith and confirm in my heart what He’d been asking me to believe: that He is still the God of miracles; that I will see healing manifest from all of the physical challenges I’ve faced; and that His timing really is perfect.

 I don’t know what God is asking you to believe in this season of life you’re in, but I know one step is all it takes to build your faith.
 And you can take that one step right here, right now.

-In her keynote DFL message Thursday night, Debbie Lindell talked about how to build your faith, using scripture from Luke 1:26-45.
+In her keynote message at the DFL Conference, Debbie Lindell talked about how to build your faith, using scripture from Luke 1:26-45.
 I want to share some of my notes with you from her message to encourage you today.
 I might have touched on some of these points earlier in this post, but it’s always good to be reminded of things, I think!

 - Believing begins with hearing from God (v.
 28)